 Every creature on the planet has a role to play in the survival of their ecosystem.
 This even goes for pests we hate having around – especially those with an annoying bite or painful sting.
 Insects like bees and wasps do a lot for the environment, whether they’re pollinating, scavenging, or acting as food for other animals.

 Often mistaken for bees, due to their yellow-and-black coloring, yellow jackets are actually wasps.
 At about 1 1/2 inches long, they triple the average honey bee in length.
-Although the end of the warm-weather months means larvae production stops and males die off after mating, the yellow jacket is at its most active during the late summer in Wisconsin.
+Although the end of the warm-weather months means larvae production stops and males die off after mating, the yellow jacket is at its most active during the late summer in Virginia.

 Yellow Jacket Fall Frenzy